AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU4.rst

          * one of the <c>avs_crypto_private_key_info_from_*</c> helper functions.
          */
         avs_crypto_private_key_info_t client_key;

+        /**
+         * Enable rebuilding of client certificate chain based on certificates in
+         * the trust store.
+         *
+         * If this field is set to <c>true</c>, and the last certificate in the
+         * #client_cert chain is not self-signed, the library will attempt to find
+         * its ancestors in #trusted_certs and append them to the chain presented
+         * during handshake.
+         */
+        bool rebuild_client_cert_chain;
     } avs_net_certificate_info_t;

 To populate it properly, we're gonna need at least two pieces of information